Bump Cooper Jr.: Baltimore Ravens

 After not being selected in the 2024 NFL draft, Cooper signed with the Baltimore Ravens as an undrafted free agent.
 However, on August 27, 2024, Cooper was released during final roster cuts but was re-signed to the team's practice squad the following day.
 In Week 8, Cooper made his NFL debut against the Cleveland Browns, after being elevated from the team's practice squad.
 He was released on November 19.

 Seattle Seahawks

 On November 26, 2024, Cooper was signed to the Seattle Seahawks practice squad.
 He signed a reserve/future contract with Seattle on January 6, 2025.
 Cooper was waived by the Seahawks on February 21.

 Miami Dolphins

 On February 24, 2025, Cooper was claimed off waivers by the Miami Dolphins.
 He was waived on May 8.
 Cooper was re-signed on May 27, and waived on July 26.

 New York Jets

 On July 27, 2025, Cooper was claimed off waivers by the New York Jets.
 On August 26, he was waived with an injury settlement by the Jets as part of final roster cuts.

+Birmingham Stallions

+On January 14, 2025, Cooper was selected by the Birmingham Stallions of the United Football League (UFL).

+Detroit Lions

+Following a workout with the team, Cooper signed with the Detroit Lions on August 9, 2026.
+On August 30, he was waived as part of final roster cuts.